github/github-ds/README.md

 ## Development

 After checking out the repo, run `script/bootstrap` to install dependencies.
-You will need a MySQL database with no password set for the root user, since the tests expect it.
-Running `docker-compose up` will boot just that.
 Then, run `script/test` to run the tests.
 You can also run `script/console` for an interactive prompt that will allow you to experiment.

+**Note**: You will need a MySQL database with no password set for the root user for the tests.
+Running `docker-compose up` will boot just that.
+This functionality is not currently used by GitHub and was from a contributor, so please let us know if it does not work or gets out of date (pull request is best, but an issue will do).

 To install this gem onto your local machine, run `script/install`.
 To release a new version, update the version number in `version.rb`, commit, and then run `script/release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).